zrghassabi/Recurrent-Neural-Network-NLP/README.md

 -use repository from https://github.com/bentrevett/pytorch-sentiment-analysis  and open simple sentiment analysis in google colab

 - building a machine learning model to detect sentiment (i.e. detect if a sentence is positive or negative) using PyTorch and TorchText.
-This will be done on movie reviews, using the IMDb dataset.
+This will be done on movie reviews, using the IMDb dataset (http://ai.stanford.edu/~amaas/data/sentiment/).

 -In pytorch website, go to Doc section, in search box , type rnn, you will see RNN-cell, LSTM cel, GRU cell,etc. The way, you need define RNN and each cell were described.